joskfg/docker-npx/README.md

 ## Software

-Targets the latest LTS version of node and Linux Alpine..
+Targets the latest LTS version of node and Linux Alpine.

 ## License